 15 Best Places to Live in Utah

 North Salt Lake

-Seeing as Salt Lake City is the centre of the universe in Utah, it seems only fitting that we should close off our list of 15 best places to live in Utah with a suburb close to the heart of the action.
+Seeing as Salt Lake City is the center of the universe in Utah; it seems only fitting that we should close off our list of 15 best places to live in Utah with a suburb close to the heart of the action.

-North Salt Lake is as pleasant as any other of the suburbs we have shown you already.
-Home to 18,000 people, this is a small town all of its own.
+North Salt Lake is as pleasant as any other suburbs we have shown you already.
+Home to eighteen thousand residents, this is a small town all of its own.

-Median home value is a fair $232,500 and a number of properties on the market at any given time offer views of Rotary Park.
+Median home value is fair, and many properties on the market at any given time offer views of Rotary Park.

-North Lake is an area proving to be the go-to place for millennials to buy their first home so be sure to check back in a few years time to see how North Salt Lake fairs higher up the list.
+North Lake is an area proving to be the go-to place for millennials to buy their first home, so be sure to check back in a few years to see how North Salt Lake fairs higher up the list.

+15 Best Places to Live in Utah